browserengineering/book/book/graphics.md

 tutorial](https://tkdocs.com/tutorial/canvas.html), you can move the individual things you've drawn to the canvas, listen to click events on each one, and so on.
-I'm not using those features in this book because I want to teach you how to implement them.
+I'm not using those features in this book, because I want to teach you how to implement them.
 :::

 Laying out text